jadler29/MadnessNetwork/README.md

 # Part 2: Optimizing with "Bracket Networks"

 As mentioned at the end of part 1, our problem of optimizing our bracket is non-convex.
 And, unfortunately, non-convex optimization problems are hard to solve.
-Yet, one set of non-convex set of optimization problems is econutered and delt with often in todays world, namely, optimizing the weights of deep neural networks.
+Yet, one set of non-convex  optimization problems is encountered and dealt with often in todays world, namely, optimizing the weights of deep neural networks.

 Despite the theoretical difficulty of optimizing these networks, in practice, stochastic gradient descent seems to give us good (though not necessarily globally optimal) solutions.
 Is there a way we can apply the same methods to our problem?